-UK Government's latest Independent Assessment of UK Climate Risk (CCRA3) was published in 202116 which includes a Summary for Wales17.
+UK Government's latest Independent Assessment of UK Climate Risk (CCRA3) was published in 2021 which includes a Summary for Wales.
 There are 61 risks and opportunities to Wales from climate change that are included in this assessment, including to business, infrastructure, housing, the natural environment, our health and risks from the impacts of climate change internationally.
 Of these 61 risks and opportunities, more action was found to be needed in Wales to address 32 of them, with sustaining current action only deemed appropriate in five cases.
 In total, 26 risks from climate change in Wales have increased in urgency score since the previous Climate Change Risk Assessment (CCRA2) in 2016 and only one risk has decreased in urgency score.
 There were also some new risks identified in CCRA3 that were not covered in CCRA2.

-16 The UK Government is required, under the 2008 Climate Change Act, to publish a Climate Change Risk Assessment (CCRA) every five years and the latest document can be found here https://www.theccc.org.uk/publication/independent-assessment-of-uk-climate-risk/

-17 Summary for Wales (CCRA3-IA), June 2021
+&lt;sup>19 The UK Government is required, under the 2008 Climate Change Act, to publish a Climate Change Risk Assessment (CCRA) every five years and the latest document can be found on the Climate Change Committee website Summary for Wales (CCRA3-IA), June 2021